Enjoy 2 World Famous Flower Show Events in the same tour! (Subject to schedues NOTE Ghent Flower Show is just once every 5 years)

 Highlights of Belgium, Northern France + Paris & London

 This is a suggested tour itinerary for private departures, adjustable to best suit your specific wishes.
 Price based on how many travelers, your chosen package inclusions and your chosen level of accommodation.
+SCHEDULES MAY NOT PERMIT BOTH FLOWER SHOWS but it is a nice itinerary and can be adjusted accordingly.

 This tour begins in Brussels and finishes in London.